SammyBrimberry/GoogleBigQuery_attritionClassification/instructions.md

 |2.94|True|

 ### See how satisfaction and involvement change by attrition status
+1. SELECT the average of the JobSatisfaction and JobInvolvement column and alias their names
+2. FROM the project_id.database.table
+3. GROUP BY attirion values
 ```python
 # job satisfaction rating by attrition status
 df = client.query('''